astrophys/Is_anyone_out_there/README.md

-# Is anyone out there
+# Is anyone out there?
 #### Author : Ali Snedden
 #### Contact: Ali .
 Snedden at nationwidechildrens . org (remove spaces, convert 'at')
 #### License: MIT (unless noted otherwise)
 ## Purpose:
-This repo contains presentation that I gave to the Battelle Center for Mathematical Medicine at Nationwide Children's for the monthly Nerd Hour.
+This repo contains presentation that I gave to the Battelle Center for Mathematical Medicine at Nationwide Children's on 2/10/22 for the monthly Nerd Hour.